Medically reviewed by Drugs.com. Last updated on Feb 25, 2022.

 Your blood pressure should be checked regularly during treatment with pazopanib.
 Your doctor may need to treat you if you develop high blood pressure.
 Symptoms of high blood pressure are blurred vision, dizziness, nervousness, headache, pounding in the ears, or a slow or fast heartbeat.

 Using pazopanib while you are pregnant can harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant during therapy and for at least 2 weeks after the last dose of pazopanib.
+It may also cause birth defects if the father is using it when his sexual partner becomes pregnant.
+Men and women should use an effective form of birth control to keep from getting pregnant during treatment with pazopanib and for at least 2 weeks after the last dose.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 Check with your doctor right away if you start having severe stomach burning, cramps, or pains, bloody or black, tarry stools, trouble breathing, heartburn, indigestion, nausea, or vomiting of material that looks like coffee grounds.
 These could be symptoms of a serious bowel problem.

-pazopanib may increase your chance of having a brain condition called reversible posterior leukoencephalopathy syndrome (RPLS).
-Check with your doctor right away if you have headaches, seizures, extreme drowsiness, confusion, or vision problems with pazopanib.
+Pazopanib may increase your chance of having a brain condition called reversible posterior leukoencephalopathy syndrome (RPLS).
+Check with your doctor right away if you have headaches, seizures, extreme drowsiness, confusion, or vision problems while using pazopanib.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.